 Active participation in and contribution to discussions and small group activities are fundamental to your learning and will be reflected in your course grade.
+For example, a student who attends all classes but does not actively participate on a regular basis will not earn maximum "Attendance and Participation" points.
+See also Paragraph 12, below.

-- 6. Policy on Electronic Devices: You are not permitted to use laptops, cell phones, pagers or similar devices during class.
+- 6. Policy on Electronic Devices: Except as expressly allowed under a Letter of Accommodations, you are not permitted to use laptops, cell phones, pagers or similar devices during class.
 Please turn all such devices off or set to silent while in class.
-You may not record lectures or discussion. - 7.
+Students who use prohibited electronic devices during class will lose Attendance and Participation points.
+You may not record lectures or discussion.
+See Paragraph 17 for information regarding the Disability Resource Center. - 7.
 Classroom Behaviors: Please be on time to class, both for the sake of your own learning and also so as not to distract your classmates.
 If you must arrive late or leave while class is in session, please take a seat near the door and also attempt to disrupt the class as little as possible while entering and/or exiting.